 - Build product instrumentation and data storage into their acceptance criteria while collaborating with data scientists to ensure that data is accessible and usable for analysis and modeling

-Finally, and perhaps most important, data product managers know that data and its models and outputs aren’t enough—they still must be product managers who tie these components back to the business model and their organization’s strategy.
+Finally, and perhaps most importantly, data product managers know that data and its models and outputs aren’t enough—they still must be product managers who tie these components back to the business model and their organization’s strategy.

-“Machine-learning models that don’t align with the business model not only waste time and money, they also undermine the organization’s trust in machine learning,” Alexander said.
+“Machine-learning models that don’t align with the business model not only waste time and money, they also undermine the organization’s trust in machine learning,” Phil said.
 “This is especially true in companies that are late to data science, are skeptical about the power of data science or have a very qualitative leadership approach.”

 Looking Product in the Eye

-Product managers sit on the front line in the battle to beat their industry competitors, and the battle is no different from a career perspective.
+Product managers sit on the front line in the battle to beat their industry competitors and the battle is no different from a career perspective.
 It is crucial that tomorrow’s product managers use metrics and analytics to influence new product development.

-“Most successful products are built on a foundation of data,” Alexander said.
+“Most successful products are built on a foundation of data,” Phil said.
 “And innovation isn’t born from nothing; it’s fueled by market insights and it’s measurable.
 But understanding those insights goes beyond comprehending the results of experiments or reading dashboards.
 It requires a deep appreciation of what is possible and what will soon be possible by taking full advantage of the flow of data and applying it to our daily work.”